getkub/k8s_kubernetes/k8s_dashboard_kubeconfig.md

 ### Start with localLan and how the address needs exposing
 # kubectl proxy --accept-hosts='^localhost$,^192\.168\.+\..+$' --address="${k8s_host}" &
-kubectl proxy &   # This is just enough if you are port fowarding
+# kubectl proxy &   # This is just enough if you are port fowarding
+kubectl proxy --address='0.0.0.0' --port=8001 --accept-hosts='.*' &
 ```

 ### Ensure you have an admin account in the dashboard